tenpy/tenpy/doc/changelog/latest.rst

 Added
 ^^^^^
+- Allow to include jupyter notebooks into the documentation; collect example notebooks in [TeNPyNotebooks]_.
 - :meth:`~tenpy.networks.mps.MPS.term_correlation_function_right` and
   :meth:`~tenpy.networks.mps.MPS.term_correlation_function_left`
   for correlation functions with more than one operator on each end.
-- Allow to include jupyter notebooks into the documentation; collect example notebooks in [TeNPyNotebooks]_.
-- :class:`~tenpy.networks.terms.ExponentiallyDecayingTerms` for constructing MPOs with exponential decay.
+- :class:`tenpy.networks.terms.ExponentiallyDecayingTerms` for constructing MPOs with exponential decay, and :meth:`tenpy.networks.model.CouplingModel.add_exponentially_decaying_coupling` for using it.

 Changed
 ^^^^^^^